buwilliams/tetris/README.md

 - if block goes off screen then make it show up on the other side
 - support for chaning block color
 - added random starting position
+- collision detection for x, y on active square